Home

 So on and so forth.

-So you see, it's really up to your own imagination.
-You may have very different hobbies and experiences from others.
-Capitalize on your uniqueness and turn it into unusual ideas for your scrapbooking pages.
+So you see, it’s really up to your own imagination.
+You may have very different hobbies and experiences from others; capitalize on your uniqueness and turn it into unusual ideas for your scrapbooking pages.

 Dig Out Those Mementos

-Besides photos, what other stuff are great ideas for scrapbooking pages?
+Besides photos, what other stuffs are great ideas for scrapbooking pages?
+Again, it’s one long list!

 The following list is not all-inclusive, it cannot be.
 But it'll move you in the right direction for a start: